1. Home

 Name

-The name of the property, indicating the quality or topic for which you want to define a requirement.
-For example, ‘energy usage’ or ‘floor area’.
+The name of the property should indicate a specific quality or performance criterion for which you want to define a requirement, e.g. energy usage , capacity or floor area.

 Description